 - College: Northern Michigan University and University of Minnesota at Morris

 - Joined Army in May 2008, Horizontal Construction Engineer

 - 2x US National Champion in Women’s Freestyle Wrestling at 55 kg/121 lbs

 - Professional MMA fighter for Invicta FC at 115 lbs

 I didn’t start wrestling until my sophomore year of high school at age 16.
 I joined wrestling because I didn’t want to take P.E. class in school.
 There were some others girls on the team when I started, but most of the girls left after the first few matches.
 Originally, I was pretty self-conscious about my body at the time and felt uncomfortable wearing the singlets.
 But I got used to it over time, and eventually I fell in love with the sport.

 After high school, I went to the University of Minnesota at Morris.
 I went there because they had the first women’s wrestling program in the US.
 After college, I trained at the Olympic Training Center for 2 years.
-I then went into WCAP (The World Class Athlete Program) for 4 years and returned to Colorado.

 Then in 2012 I left the sport because I kept on getting hurt.
 I discovered MMA and I realized that it was a lot less impactful on my body.
 I spent some time fighting in MMA with Invicta.
 I soon recognized how important wrestling was to my fighting technique and I wanted to get back into the sport and improve on my wrestling technique.